Western Sydney Regional Park

 Western Sydney Regional Park is a large urban park and a nature reserve situated in Western Sydney, Australia within the suburbs of Horsley Park and Abbotsbury.
-A precinct of Western Sydney Parklands, a park system, and situated within the heart of the Cumberland Plain Woodland, the regional park features several picnic areas, recreational facilities, equestrian trails, and walking paths within the Australian bush.
+A precinct of Western Sydney Parklands, and situated within the heart of the Cumberland Plain Woodland, the regional park features several picnic areas, recreational facilities, equestrian trails, and walking paths within the Australian bush.

 The park is governed by the NSW National Parks and Wildlife Service and is listed under the National Parks and Wildlife Act 1974.
 In a 2009–10 survey, the park had attracted approximately 430,000 visitors per annum.

 History

 The Parkland was an area of specialty for the Darug people and it is still deemed as important by the Aboriginal Land Council.
 The Parkland has been visited by some early settlers, such as Edward Abbott and George Johnson.
 The Park was originally used for agricultural purposes which included gardening, dairy farming and grazing.

 Prominent early settlers such as Edward Abbott and George Johnson have been associated with the park.
 The original homestead of Abbotsbury is located within the park, and is leased by the Sydney International Equestrian Centre.
 In the late 1970s, the northern parts of the regional park had areas for rural residential lots (near Horsley Park), though by 1997 the area was designated as Western Sydney Regional Park, which is 583 hectares in size.